Applying for family visas or indefinite leave

-If you need to prove another type of relationship, you can upload copies of birth certificates or adoption certificates.
-You’ll need to include a translation if they’re not in English.
+If they need to prove another type of relationship, they can upload copies of birth certificates or adoption certificates.
+They'll need to include a translation if the documents aren't in English.

 Proving you meet a financial requirement

-You’ll need to prove how much income and savings you have.
-For example, if you get benefits or a pension, you’ll need to upload:
+Your family member will need to prove how much income and savings you have.
+For example, if you get benefits or a pension, they'll need to upload:

 a letter from your benefits or pension provider that shows how you much you get